Joe12387/overpoweredjs-api/README.md

 - 5 (Probably a bot): High confidence that the user is a bot.
 Indicators strongly suggest automated behavior.
 - 4 (Maybe a bot): Medium confidence of bot-like behavior; patterns suggest automation, though some indicators could be from a human.
-- 3 (Inconclusive): Ambiguous result; some indicators are bot-like, but the overall profile does not strongly suggest automation.
+- 3 (Inconclusive): Ambiguous result; some indicators are bot-like, but the overall profile does not inherintly suggest automation.
 This could be a bot, or an indication that some APIs were unavailable.
 Refreshing the page may resolve this.
 - 2 (Maybe a human): Likely human, but a few indicators raise slight uncertainty.
 - 1 (Probably a human): High confidence that the user is a human.